canonical/certification-docs/Policy_Guide.rst

 The Certification Team runs regression testing on hardware contained in the Certification Lab.

-The pool of hardware tested by the Certification Team for each release rotates so not every model is tested on every release.

-Regressions do not affect existing certifications.
+Any regressions discovered do not affect existing certifications.

 Re-Certification
 ----------------